mattgodbolt/jsbeeb/README.md

 - `rom` - load the given URL or path as an extra ROM.
 If a URL is provided, that URL must allow cross-site requests.
   Doesn't support the sth: pseudo URL unlike `disc` and `tape`, but if given a ZIP file will attempt to use the `.rom` file assumed to be within.
-- (mostly internal use) `logFdcCommands`, `logFdcStateChanges` - turn on logging in the disc controller. -`audioDebug=true` turns on some audio debug graphs.
+- (mostly internal use) `logFdcCommands`, `logFdcStateChanges` - turn on logging in the disc controller.
+- `audioDebug=true` turns on some audio debug graphs.

 ## Patches